newmanno/sisana/README.md

 git clone https://github.com/newmanno/sisana.git
 ```

-4. From the repo directory, run the following command to install the required modules
+4. Move into the repo directory, then run the following command to install the required modules
 ```
+cd sisana
 pip3 install -r requirements.txt
 ```